Laser Marking in the Aerospace Industry

 While the most popular and common use for the industry is for the commercial airlines that fly every day, this industry also encompasses the space outside of the Earth too for space exploration.

 And the industry doesn’t just involve flying, but also the design, science, engineering, research and maintenance of these aircraft and spacecraft too.
 The first flight of an aircraft was back in 1903, and since then the industry has grown from strength to strength.
 Infact, the top 100 companies involved in the aerospace and defence space totalled revenues of $709 billion in 2016.

 The industry continues to change too.
 With companies such as Elon Musk’s SpaceX hitting the market, helping to revolutionise space exploration, it’s likely we’ll take greater steps in this field in the coming years.
 And on the commercial side, companies like Richard Branson’s Virgin Galactic are hoping to bring space travel to the masses.

 What we can see here is a clear evolution of the industry.
-Over two and a half million passengers fly in and out of the US alone each day, and with commercial space travel looking increasingly likely too, the aerospace industry will continue to adapt and change.
+Over two and a half million passengers fly in and out of the US alone each day, and with commercial space travel looking increasingly likely too, the industry will continue to adapt and change.

 Given the nature of this industry, any parts being worked with must always have high-quality and safety in mind.
-For this reason, laser marking is a common method used.
+For this reason, marking is a common method used.
 It provides a highly precise, accurate and easily identifiable mark that is both human and machine-readable.
 Better still, it doesn’t negatively damage or affect the surrounding area or material that it is working with, meaning no quality or safety is compromised in the process.